-This is the ninth weekly update on the situation at Europe’s border hotspots, aiming to collate and simplify information from a variety of sources.
+This is the tenth weekly update on the situation at Europe’s border hotspots, aiming to collate and simplify information from a variety of sources.
 Apologies for any unintentional omissions.

 Turkey / Greece